ibm-cloud-docs/cloud-object-storage/basics/expiry.md

 {: caption="Example 6.
 Request header samples for creating an object lifecycle configuration." caption-side="bottom"}
 {: http}

 Using the {{site.data.keyword.cos_full}} SDKs only requires calling the appropriate functions with the correct parameters and proper configuration.
-See Example 2 for how to view an expiration.
 {: javascript}

 ```js